 Teaching, Learning & Assessment Policy

-This teaching and learning policy has been approved by the staff and Senior Management of StreetVibes Academy (SV) and will be reviewed annually.
-It aims to ensure that the learners at our school are provided with high quality learning experiences that lead to a consistently high level of pupil achievement.
-Learners learn through their total experience.
-This policy guides what learners do, what teachers do, how time is managed, the organisation of the classroom and what the school as an organisation does to create an effective and well-managed learning environment in which the individual needs of each learner can be met.
+This teaching and learning policy has been approved by the staff and Senior Management of StreetVibes Academy (SV Academy) and will be reviewed annually.
+It aims to ensure that the students at our school are provided with high quality learning experiences that lead to a consistently high level of student achievement.
+Students learn through their total experience.
+This policy guides what students do, what teachers do, how time is managed, the organisation of the classroom and what the school as an organisation does to create an effective and well-managed learning environment in which the individual needs of each student can be met.

 Statement of Intent

-SV believes that every young person should have the opportunity to achieve – personally, academically and socially.
-We are committed to working in partnership with all stakeholders to deliver a flexible, vocationally related curriculum that meets the individual needs of all our learners, prepares them for a productive future and empowers them to reach their full potential.
+SV believes that every young person and/or adult learner should have the opportunity to achieve – personally, academically and socially.
+We are committed to working in partnership with all stakeholders to deliver a flexible, vocationally related curriculum that meets the individual needs of all our students, prepares them for a productive future and empowers them to reach their full potential.

 Successful learning is not, therefore, simply defined by academic pass rates – it is also importantly, delineated by our ability to produce responsible young adults capable of working independently and purposefully towards their own goals.
 The following policy informs all practice.

 Responsibilities of the Senior Management Team

 The Senior Management Team is ultimately responsible for the securing and monitoring of SV’s provision of high quality educational outcomes.
 To this end, the Head of Learning, supported by the Quality & Curriculum Manager, will lead on all issues relating to teaching and learning.

 The Head of Learning will: